 Elsa’s ice palace from Frozen was actually inspired by Hotel De Glace in Quebec City, Canada.
 The hotel is literally made of ice!
 Every winter, architects add a new look or change to the structure, spicing things up every season.

 When Ariel traded her voice for legs, she reached Prince Eric’s castle.
-But did you know that castle was inspired by the real-life Chillon Castle in Switzerland?
+But did you know that The Little Mermaid’s castle was inspired by the real-life Chillon Castle in Switzerland?
 It rests right beside the beautiful Lake Geneva, framed by snowcapped peaks of the Alps.
 What a tough view!

-In Snow White and the Seven Dwarves, the evil queen’s castle was inspired by the Spanish fortress- Alcázar of Segovia- which overlooks the top of a rocky crag and two rivers.
+In Snow White and the Seven Dwarfs, the evil queen’s castle was inspired by the Spanish fortress Alcázar of Segovia, which overlooks the top of a rocky crag and two rivers.

-St. Olaf’s Church in Norway was the inspiration behind the church in Frozen, where Elsa’s coronation takes place.
-Its Scandinavian architecture and water-front position make it the perfect model for the animators of Frozen.
+Norway’s St. Olaf’s Church inspired Elsa’s coronation from Frozen.
+Its Scandinavian architecture and water-front location was the perfect model for Disney animators.

-Yes, that gas station in Cars is based on a real place.
-If you’re ever in Shamrock, Texas, make sure to check out the U-Drop Inn.
-This is what inspired Cars’s Ramone’s House of Body Art.
+Yes, that gas station from Cars is based on a real place.
+Make sure to check out the U-Drop Inn if you’re ever in Shamrock, Texas.
 After Route 66 was decommissioned, the inn closed down and fell into despair.
-Nowadays, it’s a tourist attraction and the site of a Tesla electric vehicle charging station!
-Thanks, Cars!
+Now, thanks to Disney’s Cars, it’s become a bustling tourist attraction.
+Thanks Disney!